VHDL/PoC/docs/GetInvolved/index.rst

 2. Clone the new Fork
 =====================

 Clone this new fork to your machine.
-See :ref:`Downloading via Git clone <USING:Download>` for more details on how to clone PoC.
+See :ref:`Downloading via Git clone <USING/Download>` for more details on how to clone PoC.
 If you have already cloned PoC, then you can setup the new fork as an additional *remote*.
 You should set ``VLSI-EDA/PoC`` as fetch target and the new fork ``<username>/PoC`` as push target.